Shift Scheduler Blog

 Start simple.

-Add the rules that matter most, keep most of them as normal rules, and use the rule order to express priority.
+Add the rules that matter most, keep most of them at Low or Medium importance, and reserve Must for true hard constraints.
 Then review the generated roster.

-If the roster does not match your expectation, play with the order of rules or add more specific Scheduling rules.
+If the roster does not match your expectation, adjust importance or add more specific Scheduling rules.
 AI scheduling works best when your rules describe the real tradeoffs of your workplace.

 Detailed Numeric Penalty Reference